Keio-CSG/PACiM/README.md

 * `./Software_Simulation_Framework/module`: CONV/LINEAR modules for QAT/Noise-aware training/Bit-wise simulation.
 * `./Software_Simulation_Framework/main`: Main directory for model training and simulation.

 All you need to do is to modify the parameter/argument settings `config.py` in the main folder.
 Then run `src_train.py` for model training and `src_simulation.py` for model evaluation and bit-wise simulation.

+When you run `src_train.py`, the training log and model weight will be generated in `main/run`.

 ### 3.2.
 Module Introduction